 The word fungus comes from the Latin word for mushrooms.
 Indeed, the familiar mushroom is a reproductive structure used by many types of fungi.
 However, there are also many fungus species that don't produce mushrooms at all.
 Being eukaryotes, a typical fungal cell contains a true nucleus and many membrane-bound organelles.
-The kingdom Fungi includes an enormous variety of living organisms collectively referred to as Eumycota, or true Fungi.
-While scientists have identified about 100,000 species of fungi, this is only a fraction of the 1.5 million species of fungus likely present on Earth.
+The kingdom Fungi includes an enormous variety of living organisms.
+While scientists have identified about 135,000 species of fungi, this is only a fraction of the more than 1.5 million species of fungus likely present on Earth.
 Edible mushrooms, yeasts, black mold, and the producer of the antibiotic penicillin, Penicillium notatum, are all members of the kingdom Fungi, which belongs to the domain Eukarya.